 South Sudan: Analysis Ecosystem

-INFORM measures South Sudan's risk of humanitarian crisis and disaster for 2019 to be very high, at 8.9/10, down from 9/10 in 2018.
-South Sudan's vulnerability is measured at 9.2/10. ?
+INFORM estimates South Sudan's humanitarian crisis and disaster risk for 2021 to be very high, at 8.4/10.
+The lack of coping capacity is estimated at 9.4/10, and vulnerability is estimated at 8.7/10. ?

 Very high constraints